 My indignant artist did a little foot stamping at this point.
 I want to be published!
 I’ve worked hard – reward me with recognition!
 I think I’ve tried on plenty of occasions to care less about being published.
 But, however I dress it up, the fact remains that I really do want to see my stories in print.

-Indulging the part of myself needing reassurance that I wasn’t completely wasting my life, I signed up for a short story writing workshop with Joanna Barnden and went on to have four short stories published in 2014.
+Indulging the part of myself needing reassurance that I wasn’t completely wasting my life, I signed up for a short story writing workshop, and went on to have four short stories published in 2014.

 Ready to begin again, in April 2015, with a reasonable plan in hand, a genre in mind, I began to write Petals and Stones.
 Third draft in hand, I began to look for an agent just before Christmas 2016 and I’m delighted to now be represented by Ella Kahn, at Diamond Kahn & Woods Literary Agency

-Petals and Stones, my debut novel, will be published here in the UK, by Legend Press, on 6th September 2018.
+Petals and Stones, my debut novel, was published here in the UK, by Legend Press, on 6th September 2018.